openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The request parameter `authorization_details` defined in Section 2 of [@!RFC9396] MUST be used to convey the details about the Credentials the Wallet wants to obtain.
 This specification introduces a new authorization details type `openid_credential` and defines the following parameters to be used with this authorization details type:

 * `type` REQUIRED.
 String that determines the authorization details type.
 MUST be set to `openid_credential` for the purpose of this specification.
 * `format`: REQUIRED.
 String representing the format in which the Credential is requested to be issued.
-This Credential format identifier determines further claims in the authorization details object specifically used to identify the Credential type to be issued.
+This Credential Format identifier determines further claims in the authorization details object specifically used to identify the Credential type to be issued.
 This specification defines Credential Format Profiles in (#format_profiles).

 The following is a non-normative example of an `authorization_details` object: